 Now we prove Corollary \ref{mw_thm_intro}.
 For an integer $k$, we say that a graph $G$ is {\it $k$-simple} if every vertex of $G$ is incident with at most $k$ loops and for every pair of distinct vertices of $G$, there exist at most $k$ parallel edges between them.
 The following corollary immediate implies Corollary \ref{mw_thm_intro}.

 \begin{corollary} For any positive integers $d,h$ with $d \geq 4$, there exists a positive integer $\xi=\xi(d,h)$ such that the following hold.
-If $G$ is an $H$-immersion free graph for some graph $H$ on at most $h$ vertices with maximum degree at most $d$, and every component of $G$ does not have an edge-cut of order $k$ for every $3 \leq k \leq d-1$, then there exists a tree-cut decomposition $(T,\X)$ of adhesion at most $\xi$ such that \begin{enumerate} \item the maximum degree of $T-S$ is at most $\xi$, where $S=\{e \in E(T): \lvert \adh_{(T,\X)}(e) \rvert \leq 2\}$, and \item $\lvert X_t \rvert \leq \xi$ for every $t \in V(T)$. \end{enumerate} In particular, \begin{enumerate} \item $G$ has tree-cut width at most $2\xi$, and \item if every component of $G$ is $d$-edge-connected, then there exists an integer $k$ such that $G$ is $k$-simple, $G$ has tree-cut torso width at most $(k+1)\xi^2$, carving width at most $(k+1)\xi^2$ and maximum degree at most $(k+1)\xi^2$. \end{enumerate} \end{corollary}
+If $G$ is an $H$-immersion free graph for some graph $H$ on at most $h$ vertices with maximum degree at most $d$, and every component of $G$ does not have an edge-cut of order $k$ for every $3 \leq k \leq d-1$, then there exists a tree-cut decomposition $(T,\X)$ of $G$ of adhesion at most $\xi$ such that \begin{enumerate} \item the maximum degree of $T-S$ is at most $\xi$, where $S=\{e \in E(T): \lvert \adh_{(T,\X)}(e) \rvert \leq 2\}$, and \item $\lvert X_t \rvert \leq \xi$ for every $t \in V(T)$. \end{enumerate} In particular, \begin{enumerate} \item $G$ has tree-cut width at most $2\xi$, and \item if every component of $G$ is $d$-edge-connected, and there exists an integer $k$ such that $G$ is $k$-simple, then $G$ has tree-cut torso-width at most $(k+1)\xi^2$, carving-width at most $(k+1)\xi^2$ and maximum degree at most $(k+1)\xi^2$. \end{enumerate} \end{corollary}

 \begin{pf} Define $\xi = \max\{h,\eta_{\ref{global}}(i,j),2\xi_{\ref{global}}(i,j): i \in [d], j \in [h+1]\}$, where $\eta_{\ref{global}}$ and $\xi_{\ref{global}}$ are the integers $\eta$ and $\xi$ mentioned in Theorem \ref{global}, respectively.